Foster Care Program

 Simply put, foster volunteers save lives.

-There is no more personal way to help animals than by becoming a foster parent.
+There is not a more personal way to help animals than by becoming a foster parent.
 Opening your home to a cat or dog from Friends of Strays means you have the opportunity to increase the quality of life for a homeless animal and open much-needed cage/run space so that we can rescue another animal.

 Many of the animals needing foster homes are Special Needs animals; those dogs and cats who are not doing well in the shelter environment and need a home in order to thrive.
 We also have a need for families wiling to foster pregnant cats, nursing moms, bottle feed kittens and kittens eating on their own.